mitexleo/fediroma/docs/docs/installation/otp_en.md

 cd /opt/akkoma
 su akkoma -s $SHELL -lc "./bin/pleroma_ctl user new joeuser joeuser@sld.tld --admin"
 ```
-This will create an account withe the username of 'joeuser' with the email address of joeuser@sld.tld, and set that user's account as an admin.
+This will create an account with the username of 'joeuser' with the email address of joeuser@sld.tld, and set that user's account as an admin.
 This will result in a link that you can paste into the browser, which logs you in and enables you to set the password.

 {! installation/frontends.include !}